And the Sun Will Shine

-"And the Sun Will Shine" is a song by the rock band Bee Gees, it was written by Barry Gibb, Robin Gibb and Maurice Gibb and released in February 1968 on the album Horizontal.
+"And the Sun Will Shine" is a song by the Bee Gees, written by Barry Gibb, Robin Gibb and Maurice Gibb and released in February 1968 on the album Horizontal.

-It was released as a single in France backed with "Really and Sincerely" and reached #66 there.
+It was released as a single in France, backed with "Really and Sincerely", and reached #66 there.

 Background and recording

 The earliest session for Horizontal was really just a demo date to tape rough versions of the brothers' new songs.
 Venturing to Denmark Street (known as London's Tin Pan Alley), the Bee Gees booked Central Sound for July 17, quickly cutting several tracks.

-Barry Gibb recalls about the recording of this track:
+Barry Gibb recalls the recording of this track:

 "'And the Sun Will Shine' was a one-day event, I remember very well the engineer in that studio had a trap door in the ceiling where the soundproof room was!
 They must have decided that the engineer needed to be safe.
 You could make as much music as possible, but you couldn't get up into that soundproof room.
 And The Sun Will Shine' definitely had the potential to be something and, in fact, that's what we ended up with, the song on the spot.
 We never rerecorded it".